The Power of Pectin

 This citrus fruit may be the biggest fruit on the breakfast block.

 But in terms of popularity, it sometimes gets rolled aside.

 It's sour taste just isn't as appealing to some people as its sweeter citrus kin.

-Other important nutrients contained in these citrus fruits are potassium, folic acid, calcium, phytonutrients and phosphorus.
+Other important nutrients contained in these citrus fruits are potassium, folic acid.

 What these substances have in common is their ability to mop up excess dangerous oxygen molecules in the body called free radicals.